 - (c) the recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;

-(a) the period for which the personal data will be stored, or if that is not possible, the criteria used to determine that period;
+- (d) where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

-(b) the existence of the right to request from the controller access to and rectification or erasure of personal data or restriction of processing concerning the data subject or to object to processing as well as the right to data portability;
+- (e) the existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing;